shantamcbain/comserv2/Comserv/root/Documentation/AI_DOCUMENTATION_GUIDELINES.md

 ## Documentation Standards

 1. **File Format**
-   - Use Markdown format with the `.md` extension
+   - **For browser display**: Use Markdown format with the `.tt` extension
+   - **For AI processing**: Files intended for AI to read use `.md` extension
+   - **Conversion rule**: If documentation is found in `.md` format, convert it to `.tt` format for browser display
+   - **Content format**: Don't use markdown syntax in `.tt` files - use plain text with Template Toolkit formatting
    - Follow consistent formatting within documents

 2. **File Naming**
    - Use lowercase with underscores for spaces
-   - For changelog entries, use the format: `YYYY-MM-description.md`
+   - For changelog entries, use the format: `YYYY-MM-description.tt`
-   - For controller documentation, use the controller name: `ControllerName.md`
+   - For controller documentation, use the controller name: `ControllerName.tt`

 3. **Documentation Structure**
    - Start with a clear title using `# Title`